All Episodes

 He's done that.

-Uh but you never get a second chance to make a first impression.
+But you never get a second chance to make a first impression.

-But that's wrong.
+And that's wrong.

-I that's just wrong because they've all screwed up when you listen to the debates and they've all screwed up and what I admire about him so much, he speaks honestly.
+That's just wrong because they've all screwed up when you listen to the debates, and they've all screwed up.

-He he will tell it honestly and I cannot say that about any of the other ones there.
+And I cannot say that about any of the other ones there.

-They're just they're politicians is all they are.
+They're just politicians, is all they are.

-Do you think he's gonna do that?
+Do you think he's going to do that?

-I sure hope we'll give him a chance to do that because he's far above those two or he's far above the other ones.
+I sure hope we'll give him a chance to do that because he's far above those two, or he's far above the other ones.

-And you're and you're not and and I I would like to say this too with with um Obama anybody in my circle, my friends, anybody that's honest will say he was only elected because of the other choice we had.
+Anybody in my circle, my friends, anybody that's honest will say he was only elected because of the other choice we had.

-We had McCain and Palin and nobody wanted those two.
+We had McCain and Palin, and nobody wanted those two.

 So that's how he got in.